Frequently Asked Questions regarding Cheap Campervan Rental California

-Read on to answer all your questions and get a step closer to starting your Journey with Lost Campers…
+Rent a camper now or read on for answers to your commonly asked questions and get a step closer to starting your journey with Lost Campers…

 Why should we rent a van from Lost Campers? ↓

-We also have awesome budget pricing, excellent service and convenient offices near the airports in San Francisco, Los Angeles and Salt Lake City.
+We have awesome budget pricing, excellent service, and convenient offices near the airports in San Francisco and Los Angeles.

-Not bragging (well kinda…) Lost Campers has more 5-Star reviews in Google+, YELP and Facebook than ANY other camping car rental company in the U.S. West.
+Not bragging (well kinda…) Lost Campers has loads of 5-Star reviews in Google+, YELP and Facebook.

-Click here now to check availability on our cheap campervan usa rentals in San Francisco, Los Angeles and Salt Lake City.
+Click here now to check availability on our cheap campervan USA rentals in San Francisco & Los Angeles.

 How far ahead should I book my Lost Campers Van? ↓